What Kind of Food Can You Eat with Braces?

 - Avoid biting down too hard

-- Cut the crust off of pizza before eating it
+- Cut the crust off of the pizza before eating it

 - Avoid chewy bagels